age-willett/aoc-2025/day-06/README.md

 Solution 1: Went on a bit of a goose chase trying to extract consecutive separators, until I realized I had to clean excess seps anyways from the string end and just used `string-trim` to great effect.
 The apply stack is nonsensical wizardry and I am okay with it.
 I still used a dolist in the end, so it's a little down to Earth.

+I brute forced solution 2.
+Got the digits backwards too and hacked in a fix.